-- MAT 112QR Calculus I - MAT 211 Calculus II
+• MAT 211 - Calculus II

 - PHY 111SN General Physics I

-- PHY 112 General Physics II or
+- PHY 112 General Physics II

 - PHY 211SN Classical Physics I

 - PHY 212 Classical Physics II

 Research experience:

 All biochemistry majors are required to complete an independent research project, pre-approved by the biochemistry advisory committee.
 Submission of a form requesting approval must be submitted to the department chair at least 45 days prior to the initiation of the experience.
 Experiences will not be approved retroactively.